Exchange students coming under international exchange programs such as:

 Admission is based on curriculum prerequisites and the candidate’s academic background.

-Courses available for exchange students taught in English:
+Courses available for exchange students taught in English in 2020-2021:

 Please click here to get the details of each module.